kevinmalaverr/codacy-code-project/README.md

 # codacy-code-project

 Every section is going to have its own branch.
-Main shouldn't be touched.
+Main branch shouldn't be touched.
 This project is going to be mobile first.

 ### Width-breakpoints